Automated tests that need to be tested?

-Don’t be afraid to investigate new technology for automation.
+Don’t be afraid to investigate new technology for automated testing.
 Spend time on testing forums, listening to testing podcasts, going to meetups to learn what’s on the horizon.
 Your product is probably using newer technology all the time as well.
 You may need multiple tools for different purposes.

-If you’re just starting out on your test automation journey, you have a great opportunity to start simple and apply good test automation and code design patterns to your test code.
+If you’re just starting out on your automated testing journey, you have a great opportunity to start simple and apply good automated testing and code design patterns to your test code.
 If your product requires a more complex automation approach, build it step by step.
 I find it is especially helpful for developers and testers to collaborate, since they have complementary skills and perspectives.

 Thinking about how to test a new feature can result in better design and implementation of that feature.
 If you already have an established base of tests, you can always review them and see if they can be improved with these new ideas.
 Looking over your tests for possible improvements is a good idea for teams that have been following these ideas for a while as well.Back to the blog